Simple improv techniques to improve your communication skills

 Every conversation is an improvisation, which makes us all improvisors.
-Not just comedy show actors, jazz musicians and the incredibly entertaining mayor of Toronto.
+Not just comedy show actors, jazz musicians and the incredibly entertaining former mayor of Toronto.

 She taught us how to have the kind of conversations that build trust and spark relationships.